-Salvadorean writer Patricia Trigueros likes to get out of the city.
-Here she describes three trips easy to make from San Salvador in a day.
+Patricia Trigueros describes easy-to-make hikes from San Salvador you can do in a day.
 If you’re interested in hiking in El Salvador, here’s a great place to start.
+This article contains some affiliate links, where we make a small commission if you purchase anything after clicking, at no extra cost to you.

 Do you ever tire of the city?
 Even small cities can become overbearing and San Salvador isn’t a small city, at least in Central American terms.